Spearhead from Space: Production

 The change to colour production also necessitated changes to the programme's opening titles.
-Designer Bernard Lodge, who had produced the previous sets of titles used up until Spearhead from Space, originally intended to produce a new set using the same 'howlaround' technique that he had for the previous titles.
+Designer Bernard Lodge, who had produced the previous sets of titles used up until Spearhead from Space, originally intended to produce a new title sequence using the same "howlaround" technique that he had for the previous titles.
 Tests showed, however, that the technique did not produce satisfactory results when used with colour equipment and so the final set was produced in black and white before being manually tinted.
-These were completed in August 1969, a month before work began on the serial.
+The resulting psychedelic title sequence opened with an effect of moving, concentric lozenge forms resembling flames.
+A still image of Jon Pertwee's face was superimposed over the pattern, before fading into a kaleidoscopic spinning spiral shape.
+A stutter edit was added to the opening of Delia Derbyshire's theme music.
+The titles were completed in August 1969, a month before work began on the serial.

 The new titles also introduced a new logo for the series.
-Unlike the logos used for the First and Second Doctor's eras, which used a generic typeface, the new logo was an attempt at being more stylised, particularly in the presentation of the initial "D" in "Doctor" and the "H" in "Who."
+Unlike the logos used for the First and Second Doctor's eras, which used a generic typeface, the new logo was a stylised adaptation of Futura typeface, with alterations to the initial "D" in "Doctor" and the "H" in "Who."
 This logo would be used until the final episode of The Green Death in 1973, but (in slightly modified form) would make an unexpected return in 1996 when it was adopted as the logo for the US-produced 1996 TV movie.
 The 1996 form subsequently became the official logo of the Eighth Doctor, and of the franchise itself, being used on original novels, video releases (1996–2003) including the alternative Ninth Doctor's animated Scream of the Shalka, DVD releases, and Big Finish Productions audio plays.